Minimalism and mental health are intrinsically tied to each other. Why do I say this? After all, I am not a psychologist or doctor.

 When we have less stuff and that stuff is well sorted we do not face these problems.
-By avoiding these problems we will have much less stress and that protects not only our mental health but also our relationships with our family!
+By avoiding these problems we will have much less stress.

-Simple living can be good for mental health and relationships in another way.
-The minimalist lifestyle will help you buy back your life and have more time with family!
+The minimalist lifestyle will help you work less so that you can buy back your life and have more time to improve family life!

-When we have lower bills and we aren’t buying lots of clutter to bring into our homes not only do we need less secular work but we have a lot less work to do when we should be enjoying our families!
+When have simple life and we have lower bills and we aren’t buying lots of clutter to bring into our homes not only do we need less secular work but we have a lot less work to do when we should be enjoying our families!